Atmakur revenue division, Nandyal district

 Atmakur revenue division is an administrative division in Nandyal district in the Indian state of Andhra Pradesh.
-It is one of the three revenue divisions in the district and has 10 mandals under its administration.
+It is one of the four revenue divisions in the district and has 10 mandals under its administration.

 History

 Atmakur revenue division was formed on 4 April 2022 by the Government of Andhra Pradesh along with the newly formed Nandyal district as part of reorganization of the districts in the state.